vosonlab/VOSONDash/README.md

 install.packages(c("visNetwork","syuzhet"))
 ```

-The missing `visNetwork` and `syuzhet` package can be installed using the provided package install command.
+The missing `visNetwork` and `syuzhet` packages can be installed using the provided package install command.

 ```R
 install.packages(c("visNetwork","syuzhet"))